 Bishop Hope Morgan Ward appointed Sangwoo Kim to Epworth UMC in July 2016.
 Sangwoo earned his Doctor of Theology degree in the fields of theology, worship, and spiritual formation at Duke Divinity School.
 Prior to his study at Duke, Sangwoo studied religion/theology at Seoul National, Harvard, Emory, and Yale Universities, and then served multicultural and multiethnic Methodist churches in Vermont, Connecticut, and Massachusetts as a pastor for five years.
 At Duke, Sangwoo wrote a dissertation about the significance of the embodiment of worship and prayer in Christian theology and life.
 He has also taught Christian theology, ethics, worship, evangelism, and Methodism classes.
 Sangwoo is passionate about teaching Bible and theology, leading spiritual formation groups, and building a diverse community that is committed to social justice.

 Rev. Amanda Fleishman Wilson

 Amanda came to Epworth in November 2016 as Coordinator of Children’s Ministries.
 She is a graduate of Princeton Theological Seminary, an ordained United Methodist Deacon, and a Licensed Clinical Social Worker with a small counseling practice serving low-income individuals and families.
-Amanda grew up in Maryland and Virginia but is blessed to have married a native Tar Heel, J.D.
-They are parents to Bethany and Samuel.
+Amanda grew up in Maryland and Virginia but is blessed to have married a lifelong Tar Heel, J.D.
+They have two children.
 Amanda is passionate about building cross-cultural relationships, seeking both personal and social transformation by God’s grace, and helping kids grow in God’s love through the stories of the Bible and through their daily lives.

 Meg Hemingway Bass